magento/architecture/design-documents/graph-ql/coverage/custom-attributes/custom-attributes-container.md

 # Proposed solution

-To account for dynamic nature of EAV attributes and the need of "getting all fields" in product search queries,we can introduce `custom_attributes: [CustomAttribute]!` container.
+To account for dynamic nature of EAV attributes and the need of "getting all fields" in product search queries, we can introduce `custom_attributes: [CustomAttribute]!` container (recommended approach).

 ```graphql
 type CustomAttribute {